-- D12.1 Disposal of cellular therapy products shall include the following requirements: - D12.1.1 A pre-collection written agreement between the storage facility and the designated recipient or the donor defining the length of storage and the circumstances for disposal of cellular therapy products.
+D12.1 Disposal of cellular therapy products shall include the following requirements:

-- D12.1.2 The option, if in accordance with Applicable Law, to transfer the cellular theraply product to another facility if the designated recipient is still alive after the agreed upon storage interval. - D12.1.3 Documentation of no further need for the cellular therapy product before any product is discarded. - D12.1.4 Approval by the Processing Facility Medical Director in consultation with the recipient's physician for cellular therapy product discard or other disposition, and method of disposal. - D12.1.5 A method of disposal and decontamination that meets Applicable Law for disposal of biohazardous materials or medical waste. - D12.2 Processing Facilities, in consultation with the Clinical Program, shall establish policies for the duration and conditions of storage and indications for disposal. - D12.2.1 If there is no pre-existing agreement describing conditions for cellular therapy product storage and/or discard or if the intended recipient is lost to follow-up, the storage facility shall make a documented effort to notify the donor, cellular therapy product manufacturer, or designated recipient's physician and facility about product disposition, including disposal or transfer. - D12.3 The records for discarded or transferred cellular therapy products shall indicate the product was discarded or transferred, date of discard or transfer, disposition, and method of disposal or transfer.
+- D12.1.1 A pre-collection written agreement between the storage facility and the designated recipient or the donor defining the length of storage and the circumstances for disposal of cellular therapy products. - D12.1.2 The option, if in accordance with Applicable Law, to transfer the cellular therapy product to another facility if the designated recipient is still alive after the agreed upon storage interval. - D12.1.3 Documentation of no further need for the cellular therapy product before any product is discarded. - D12.1.3.1 For HPC products, this shall include documentation of the designated recipient's death, if applicable. - D12.1.4 Approval by the Processing Facility Medical Director in consultation with the recipient's physician for cellular therapy product discard or other disposition, and method of disposal. - D12.1.5 A method of disposal and decontamination that meets Applicable Law for disposal of biohazardous materials or medical waste. - D12.2 Processing Facilities, in consultation with the Clinical Program, shall establish policies for the duration and conditions of storage and indications for disposal. - D12.2.1 Recipients, donors, and associated Clinical Programs should be informed about policies for directed cellular therapy products as part of the informed consent process and before the cellular therapy product collection. - D12.2.2 If there is no pre-existing agreement describing conditions for cellular therapy product storage and/or discard or if the intended recipient is lost to follow-up, the storage facility shall make a documented effort to notify the donor, cellular therapy product manufacturer, or designated recipient's physician and facility about product disposition, including disposal or transfer. - D12.3 The records for discarded or transferred cellular therapy products shall indicate the product was discarded or transferred, date of discard or transfer, disposition, and method of disposal or transfer.